Home » I'm a registered charity » Deregistration and winding up »

 Charities Services advises Inland Revenue when charities are deregistered.
 We strongly advise that you contact Inland Revenue to discuss your tax situation if your charity is considering deregistration and holds assets.

 Yes.
-Charities Services has the authority to deregister a charity that:
+The Charities Registration Board has the authority to deregister a charity that:

 However, deregistration will not happen without the charity being given the chance to have its say on the matter.
 The charity and any officer of the charity can object on either or both of the following grounds:

-If Charities Services receives an objection from a charity that it is considering deregistering, it must not deregister it unless it is satisfied that:
+If an objection is received from a charity that the Charities Registration Board is considering deregistering, it must not deregister it unless it is satisfied that:

-If Charities Services proceeds to deregister the charity, it will advise the charity in writing, and give reasons for the decision.
+If the Charities Registration Board proceeds to deregister the charity, it will advise the charity in writing, and give reasons for the decision.

 The following details will be shown on the Charities Register after a charity has been deregistered: